Skip to main content

 POST /gds/push

 Issues a certificate and transfers it to a GDS-capable OPC UA endpoint.
-If the device does not yet exist in the inventory, it is automatically registered.
-The submitted credentials are stored for future automated renewals.
+If the device is not yet in the inventory, it is registered automatically.
+Submitted credentials are stored for future automated renewals.

 "server": "192.168.1.10",